segmentio/segment-docs/src/connections/delivery-overview.md

 - **Filtered at source**: Events that were discarded due to schema settings or [Protocols](/docs/protocols/) Tracking Plans.
 - **Filtered at destination**: Events that were discarded due to [Destination Filters](/docs/guides/filtering-data/#destination-filters), [filtering in the Integrations object](/docs/guides/filtering-data/#filtering-with-the-integrations-object), [Destination Insert functions](/docs/connections/functions/insert-functions/), or [per source schema integration filters](/docs/guides/filtering-data/#per-source-schema-integrations-filters).
 [Actions destinations](/docs/connections/destinations/actions/) also have a filtering capability: for example, if your Action is set to only send Identify events, all other event types will be filtered out.
 Actions destinations with incomplete triggers or disabled mappings are filtered out at this step.
 [Consent Management](/docs/privacy/consent-management/) users also see events discarded due to consent preferences.
 - **Events to warehouse rows**: A read-only box that shows the point in the delivery process where Segment converts events into warehouse rows.
 - **Failed to sync**: Syncs that either failed to sync or were partially successful.
 Selecting this step takes you to a table of all syncs with one or more failed collections.
 Select a sync from the table to view the discard reason, any collections that failed, the status, and the number of rows that synced for each collection.
-For information about common errors, see Ware
+For common warehouse errors and associated troubleshooting information, see the [Warehouse errors](/docs/connections/storage/warehouses/warehouse-errors/) documentation.
 - **Successfully synced**: A record of all successful or partially successful syncs made with your destination.
 To view the reason a partially successfully sync was not fully successful, see the Failed to sync step.

 The following image shows a storage destination with 23 partially successful syncs:

 ![A screenshot of the Delivery Overview tab for a Storage destination, with the Failed to sync step selected and a table of partially successful syncs.](images/delivery-overview-storage-destinations.png)

+#### Linked Audiences
+Delivery Overview for Linked Audiences includes a toggle view above the data pipeline so you can narrow the results to one Linked Audience and one or more [activations](/docs/engage/audiences/linked-audiences/#step-2c-define-how-and-when-to-trigger-an-event-to-your-destination).

+The pipeline view for Linked Audiences includes the following steps:
+- **Events from Audience**: Audience events Segment received from a connected source.
+- **Filtered at destination**: Events that Segment discarded due to [Destination Filters](/docs/guides/filtering-data/#destination-filters), [filtering in the Integrations object](/docs/guides/filtering-data/#filtering-with-the-integrations-object), [Destination Insert functions](/docs/connections/functions/insert-functions/), or [per source schema integration filters](/docs/guides/filtering-data/#per-source-schema-integrations-filters).
+[Actions destinations](/docs/connections/destinations/actions/) also have a filtering capability: for example, if your Action is set to only send Identify events, all other event types are filtered out.
+Actions destinations with incomplete triggers or disabled mappings are filtered out at this step.
+[Consent Management](/docs/privacy/consent-management/) users also see events discarded due to consent preferences.
+- **Failed delivery**: The events that Segment rejected due to a destination error or internal validation.
+- **Successful delivery**: Events that Segment successfully delivered to the connected destination.

 ### Breakdown table
 The breakdown table provides you with greater detail about the selected events.